martensson/vaban/README.md

 # Vaban

-*A quick and easy way to control groups of Varnish cache servers using a RESTful JSON API.*
+*A quick and easy way to control groups of Varnish Cache hosts using a RESTful JSON API.*

 [![Build Status](https://travis-ci.org/martensson/vaban.svg?branch=master)](https://travis-ci.org/martensson/vaban)

-This is still an early version but its fully working and more features are planned.
+This is still an early version but its fully functional and more features are planned.
+Currently only supports Varnish 3.x and no authentication.

-Soon to come is support for authentication and both varnish 3 and 4.
+Soon to come is support for authentication and both banning both varnish 3 and 4.

 ## Install Vaban: